Settlements

 -

-REMEMBER: The daily reports created with the number of employees performing a given scope of work will sum up the total number of hours worked, which will be multiplied by the hourly rate for the service.
+REMEMBER: Daily reports created with the number of employees performing a given scope of work will sum up the total number of hours worked, which will be multiplied by the hourly rate for the service.

 -

-Custom hourly rates: Optionally adjust the payment rates for non-standard employee work hours in subcontracting agreements, taking into account the specifics of the work or special conditions.
+Custom hourly rates: Optionally adjust payment rates for non-standard employee working hours in subcontractor agreements, taking into account the specifics of the work or special conditions.
 These are set individually.

 -

-Custom percentage salary rates: Special arrangements for billing employee work hours exceeding the basic rate hours.
+Custom percentage salary rates: Special arrangements for employee work time billing that exceed basic rate hours.
 These fields are automatically filled by the system with values set by the administrator.
 These amounts can be changed.

-REMEMBER: The system allows for the introduction of multiple subcontracting agreements for the same project and subcontractor simultaneously.
-The scope of each agreement should be specified in a separate form.
+REMEMBER: The system allows for the introduction of multiple subcontractor agreements for the same project and subcontractor simultaneously.
+The scope of each contract should be specified in a separate form.

 - Save the entered data using the “Confirm” button.

-NOTE: In the case of a subcontracting agreement concerning a project billed on a “Time and material” basis, it is recommended to fill out the “Work Schedule History” tab or monitor it if the subcontractor’s foreman uses the mobile application and account in the Contractors.es system to monitor work progress and the number of hours worked, according to which the service will be billed.
+NOTE: In the case of a subcontractor agreement concerning a project billed on a “Time and material” basis, it is recommended to fill in the “Work Schedule History” tab or monitor it if the subcontractor’s foreman uses the mobile application and account in the Contractors.es system to monitor work progress and the number of hours worked, according to which the service will be billed.

 -